Patient education: Vaccination during pregnancy (Beyond the Basics)

 VACCINES RECOMMENDED BEFORE PREGNANCY

 Women planning pregnancy should have received all routine vaccinations as recommended by the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC).
-(See "Patient education: Adult vaccines (Beyond the Basics)" and "Standard immunizations for children and adolescents".)
+(See "Patient education: Adult vaccines (Beyond the Basics)" and "Standard immunizations for children and adolescents: Overview", section on 'Routine schedule'.)

 The measles, mumps, rubella, and chickenpox (varicella) vaccines are particularly important for women of childbearing age who are susceptible to these infections and who may become pregnant because these vaccines are contraindicated during pregnancy, and infection occurring in nonimmune pregnant women can adversely affect pregnancy outcome.
 Most American women of childbearing age are immune to these infections because of routine vaccinations given during childhood.
 (See "Patient education: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)".)